OpenCHAMI/openchami.org/content/docs/guides/install_slurm.md

 ```

 {{< callout context="note" title="Note" icon="outline/info-circle" >}}
+The above command will likely not produce any output for a few minutes - this is expected and ok.

-The following warnings are normal:
+Additionallu, the following warnings are normal:
 ```bash
 configure: WARNING: unable to locate libnvidia-ml.so and/or nvml.h
 configure: WARNING: unable to locate librocm_smi64.so and/or rocm_smi.h